StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

     hostname
     ```

-    If you see only the machine name and not the hostname, run the following command:
+    If you see only the machine name and not the public FQDN, run the following command:

     ```sh
-    sudo hostnamectl set-hostname <YOUR SERVER'S FQDN>
+    sudo hostnamectl set-hostname <YOUR SERVER'S PUBLIC FQDN>
     ```

-    If you do not have DNS configured for this machine, please add the following entry (replace the IP address with the IP address of the machine)  to the _/etc/hosts_ file.
+    If you do not have DNS configured for this machine, please run the following command to add an entry to the _/etc/hosts_ file.
     **DO NOT run this if your machine does not have a configured FQDN and is still running as _localhost_.**

     ```sh